anonymous-author-repo/LLM-powered-APR-Robustness/README.md

-# Exploring and Lifting the Robustness of LLM-powered Automated Program Repair with Metamorphic Testing
+# On the Robustness of LLM-based Program Repair: Exploring and Lifting with Metamorphic Testing

 ## Datasets:
 Two datasets are employed as our test subjects: